Landgate School has two Pastoral Managers.

 We liaise with other services within Wigan to help parents and promote the successful progression throughout the child’s time in school.

-We have effective links with Gateway service, Behaviour support service, Careers service and family respite service all of these services referrals can be made by ourselves to help and support parents who need extra support and encouragement to help the learners develop their independent skills.
+We have effective links with Start Well services, Behaviour support service, Careers service and family respite service all of these services referrals can be made by ourselves to help and support parents who need extra support and encouragement to help the learners develop their independent skills.

 We attend the annual review of statements and Education health and care plans and other designated meetings to support the learners during their time in school.